mattvr/syrinj/README.md

 3. Verify the script execution order in Unity.
 Go to `Edit -> Project Settings -> Script Execution Order` and modify the `Syrinj.InjectorComponent` and `Syrinj.SceneInjcetor` scripts to execute **before** all other scripts.
 Put in a large negative number such that these two scripts before any others in the list.

-5. Do you have a hierarchy of GameObjects with multiple `InjectorComponent`s?
-Only the parent should have the `InjectorComponent`, with its `ShouldInjectChildren` flag set to true.
+5. For every object that you call `GameObject.Instantiate()` on, you should have at most ONE `InjectorComponent`.
+Place this component at the root GameObject, with `ShouldInjectChildren` set if necessary.

 8. There might be some other problem.
 Create an issue on GitHub/message me/fix it yourself with a pull request!